ez-programmer4/port/DEPLOYMENT_GUIDE.md

 **Check:**

 1. Is `DATABASE_URL` correct in Vercel?
-2. Copy it exactly from PlanetScale
+2. Copy it exactly from Railway

 **Fix**: Update `DATABASE_URL` in Vercel → Settings → Environment Variables, then redeploy